CT Summer at the Museum Grant Program

 View Grant Guidelines

-Applications for the 2023 CT Summer at the Museum program are currently not open.
+Applications for the CT Summer at the Museum grant have closed.

-Virtual Information Session: The virtual information session has passed, but you can view a recording of the session here.
+Virtual Information Session: You can view a recording of the 2022 information session here.

 Grant funds may be expended on eligible expenses within the period of March 3, 2021 – December 31, 2024.